-Rutgers has developed two apps that are ready for use by university employees and will be mandatory beginning Monday, September 28.
+Rutgers has developed two apps that became mandatory for use beginning Monday, September 28.
 My Campus Pass, is a self-screening app that must be used by employees each day when traveling to campus or entering a Rutgers building.
 To access My Campus Pass, log into my.rutgers.edu.
 The second app, Rutgers Visitors Log, is available by logging into http://visitorlog.rutgers.edu.
 Visitors and guests with a legitimate business purpose that cannot be accomplished remotely must be registered each day using this platform.
 Anyone with an active NetID can enter a guest through the system.
 Read the communication from Antonio Calcado, Executive Vice President for Strategic Planning and Operations and Chief Operating Officer, for more information.

 University Offices and Services

 - Rutgers is open.
 Some services and facilities may not be operating or may be operating on limited schedules.
 For more information, visit your respective chancellor’s website: